Veykril/tlborm/src/syntax-extensions/hygiene.md

 In this case for `use_local` to be considered fully hygienic, this snippet again should not compile as otherwise it would be affected by its surrounding context and also affect its surrounding context as well.

 This is a rather short introduction to hygiene which will be explained in more depth in the corresponding [`macro_rules!` `hygiene`] and proc-macro `hygiene` chapters, mainly explaining how hygienic these syntax extensions can be, be it fully or only partially.
+There also exists this [github gist](https://gist.github.com/Kestrer/8c05ebd4e0e9347eb05f265dfb7252e1) that explains how to write hygienic syntax extensions while going into a hygiene a bit overall.

 [`macro_rules!` `hygiene`]: ../macros/minutiae/hygiene.md